 The main objective of this drill is to practice defending in block and possession.
 The offensive players objective is to score in the small goal on their side of the field.
 The defenders objective is to intercept passes and keep possession while waiting for a clear pass opportunity to the offensive players.

+Passing.
 The objective for the team in possession is to pass the ball to their offensive players.
 Moving the ball around will move the opposition and eventually create penetrating pass opportunities.

+Positioning.
 This exercise encourages intelligent movements from the offensive players to get themselves within the line of a pass.
 The opposition must maintain good defensive shape and organization in order to prevent passing options.